Last updated: 17.11.2025

 Year by year, the number of publications grows in almost every field of research - our insights and knowledge likewise.
 The drawback is that the number of publications might be too high to keep track of the recent developments in your field of research.
 Consequently, conducting a proper literature review becomes more and more difficult, and the importance of quickly identifying whether a publication is interesting for your research question constantly increases.

-Luckily, MAXQDA’s AI Assist tool is here to help.
-Among others, it can summarize your documents, text segments, and coded segments.
-But there is more – based on your coded segments AI Assist can generate subcodes suggestions.
-In the following, we will present you step-by-step instructions on how to use MAXQDA for your literature review and analysis with a special focus on how AI Assist can support you.
+Luckily, MAXQDA’s AI Assist add-on is here to help.
+Among others, it can summarize entire documents, individual text segments, and your coded segments, allowing you to quickly decide whether a publication is relevant to your research question.
+But there is more – you can also have unfamiliar terms and expressions explained to help you understand academic papers more quickly.
+You can chat with your literature to get answers to content-related questions, and with AI Coding, you can identify and analyze thematic aspects in your data in a targeted way.
+The following provides a step-by-step guide on how to use MAXQDA for your literature review and analysis, with a special focus on how AI Assist can support you.

 Step one of AI for literature reviews: Identify and import your literature